DETAILED ACTION

 Regarding claim 9, Barton further discloses:

-further comprising an input splitter configured to split a radio frequency input signal into a plurality of input signal components (Barton, Fig. 6, see bottom left on modified figure 6 above – box labeled input splitter) including a first input signal component provided to an input of the carrier amplifier (Fig. 6, see wire going from input splitter to carrier amplifier on modified figure 6 above) and a second input signal component provided to an input of the peaking amplifier (Fig. 6, see wire going from input splitter to peaking amplifier on modified figure 6 above).
+further comprising an input splitter configured to split a radio frequency input signal into a plurality of input signal components (Barton, Fig. 6, see bottom left on modified figure 6 above – box labeled input splitter) including a first input signal component provided to an input of the carrier amplifier (Fig. 6, see wire going from input splitter to carrier amplifier on modified figure 6 above) and a second input signal component provided to the input of the peaking amplifier (Fig. 6, see wire going from input splitter to peaking amplifier on modified figure 6 above).

 Regarding claim 10, Barton further discloses:

-wherein the plurality of input signal components further include a third input signal component provided to an input of the load modulating amplifier (Barton, Fig. 6, see wire going from input splitter to amplifier labeled “class C” on modified figure 6 above).
+wherein the plurality of input signal components further include a third input signal component provided to the input of the load modulating amplifier (Barton, Fig. 6, see wire going from input splitter to amplifier labeled “class C” on modified figure 6 above).

 Claim 5 is rejected under 35 U.S.C.
 103 as being unpatentable over Barton in view of Lyalin and Scott as applied to claim 2 above, and further in view of Thompson.
 (Patent Number US 2004/0174213) hereafter referred to as Thompson.